 There are no all-inclusive resorts in Hawaii, but that’s okay!
 It can be great to get away from the resort and do some exploring.
 If you want an all-inclusive resort, save the money on a plane ticket to Hawaii.
 There are plenty of great all-inclusive resorts in Mexico and the Caribbean.

 If you want an all-inclusive-like experience, consider a Hawaii cruise!
-On the cruise, your meals (and possibly drinks) will be included.
-There is one cruise that explores all four islands in just seven days, so that can be a great way to experience the islands for the first time.
-Contact me for more information or check out my post on why you might want to consider a Hawaii cruise.
+Your meals (and possibly drinks) will be included on the cruise.
+One cruise explores all four islands in just seven days, which can be a great way to experience the islands for the first time.
+Contact me for more information, or check out my post on why you might want to consider a Hawaii cruise.

 Bring a bathing suit.
-Even if you haven’t worn a bathing suit in years, bring one!
-You might want to bring two or three.
-One to wear, and one to dry, and maybe an extra just in case.
-You can also bring one and buy one, Hawaii has so many options for buying swimsuits.
+Even if you haven’t worn one in years, bring one!
+You might want to bring two or three: one to wear, one to dry, and maybe an extra just in case.
+You can also bring one and buy one; Hawaii has so many options for buying swimsuits.

 11. Don’t stress if you forget any small, essential items.